 In January 2016, the NYSPSC approved a 10-year \$5,300 million clean energy fund to be managed by NYSERDA under the NYSPSC's supervision.
 The clean energy fund has four portfolios: market development; innovation and research; NY Green Bank and NY Sun.
-The Utilities collect all clean energy fund surcharges through the system benefit charge (including previously authorized RPS, EEPS, Technology and Market Development collections and incremental clean energy fund surcharges of \$216 million, \$224 million and \$212 million in 2022, 2021, and 2020, respectively.
+The Utilities collect all clean energy fund surcharges through the system benefit charge (including previously authorized RPS, EEPS, Technology and Market Development collections and incremental clean energy fund collections to be collected from electric customers only).
+The Utilities billed customers clean energy fund surcharges of \$216 million, \$224 million and \$212 million in 2022, 2021, and 2020, respectively.
 For information about NYSPSC proceedings considering renewable generation see "Clean Energy Future," above.